LibraryOfCongress/fetch-inventory_service/README.md

 $ poetry remove <package>
 ```

+If you are using VSCode (or any IDE debugger), I'd recommend switching your debug interpretter to this virtual env so that it'll have all dependencies met.
+There is an included launch profile for debugging in VSCode for convenience.

 # Run

 ```
 ./helper.sh build local
 ```
+(Though I recommend instead running the whole project from the fetch-local repo instead).

 Simply calling the command again will take care of tear down and rebuild.
 The application should now be running on your localhost at http://127.0.0.1:8001/

 Under the hood, the image takes the necessary steps to generate the API's package requirements from the pyproject.toml and poetry lock files.